sebastianbergmann/phpunit-documentation-english/src/risky-tests.rst

 or :ref:`@uses <appendixes.annotations.uses>`
 annotation will be marked as risky when this check is enabled.

+Furthermore, by setting ``forceCoversAnnotation="true"`` in PHPUnit's :ref:`configuration file <appendixes.configuration>`, a test can be marked as risky when it does not have a :ref:`@covers <appendixes.annotations.covers>` annotation.

 .. _risky-tests.output-during-test-execution:

 Output During Test Execution